soloboan/imputation/README.md

 # imputation
-Genotype Imputation bash script for BEAGLE v3 & v4 and FImpute software.
+Genotype Imputation bash script for BEAGLE v3, v4 & v4.1 and FImpute software.
-Primary the bash script uses PLINK format data and PLINK software itself to undertake most of the task.
+The bash script uses PLINK format data and PLINK software itself to undertake most of the task.

 ## imputation with FImpute
 **Parameter file description for runing FIMPUTE**

-**NOTE -- VERY IMPORTANT**
 There are two bash scripts

-A. _FIminor.sh_
+### A. _FIminor.sh_
 This is to run minor imputation on a (one) dataset with few markers missing for some few individuals

-B. _FImajor.sh_
+### B. _FImajor.sh_
 This is to run major imputation on two different SNP chips (Eg. Impute 50k to HD or 7k to 50k etc)

 Get help by runing the following: (The parameters needed to run the script will be printed out)